esnet/grafana-esnet-networkmap-panel/docs/development.md

 ## Development Notes

-This project was built in Node 14.21.3 (LTS Fermium) and intended to be built using Yarn (1.22.21).
+This project was built in Node 18.19.1 (LTS Hydrogen) and intended to be built using Yarn (1.22.0 or higher).

 ### Local development